 Your company must comply with corporate tax filing requirements in Singapore.
 There are 2 types of tax returns that your company has to file with the local tax authority.
 In certain cases, your company can be eligible for a simplified return or even a filing exemption.

 Each Singapore tax return has a different filing deadline.
-The deadlines will depend on the financial year end of your company and the year of assessment.
+Singapore corporate tax filing deadline can vary according to the chosen financial year end and the year of assessment.

 This blog presents to you all the basics so that you can ensure the company complies with the Singapore tax filing obligations in the right way.

 Time basis for company tax filing in Singapore